Effective: February 7, 2022

-Going all the way back to 2006, except for 2008, the federal tax code has offered a tax credit for making energy-saving improvements to a taxpayer’s home.
-This credit had expired after 2021 but has been given renewed life and substantially enhanced by the Inflation Reduction Act of 2022.
+This credit goes all the way back to 2006, providing a tax credit for making energy-saving improvements to a taxpayer’s home.
+This tax benefit was supposed to expire after 2021 but a law change has given the credit renewed life and substantially enhanced it beginning with 2023.

-Under the old law the credit had a lifetime cap of $500, which many taxpayers had taken advantage of in the previous 16 years, while others could not remember if they had used the entire lifetime credit during those years.
-As a result, with a lifetime cap of only $500, and a small credit rate of only 10%, the credit had become less of an incentive for taxpayers to make energy saving improvements to their homes and was frequently disregarded.
+Prior to 2023, the credit had a lifetime cap of $500, which many taxpayers had taken advantage of in the previous 16 years, while others could not remember if they had used the entire lifetime credit during those years.
+As a result, with a lifetime tax benefit of only $500, and a small credit rate of only 10%, the credit had become less of a motivator for taxpayers to make energy saving improvements to their homes and was frequently disregarded.

-Now with the passage of the Inflation Reduction Act of 2022, this credit once again becomes a meaningful incentive for taxpayers to make energy-saving improvements to their homes.
-The new legislation not only did away with the minimal $500 lifetime limit by replacing it with a $1,200 annual limit, but it also increased the credit rate from 10% to 30%.
+Now this credit once again becomes a meaningful incentive for taxpayers to make energy-saving improvements to their homes.
+Beginning in 2023 the minimal $500 lifetime limit is replaced with a $1,200 annual limit and the credit rate is increased to 30%.

-Notwithstanding these limitations, a $2,000 annual limit applies with respect to amounts paid or incurred for specified heat pumps, heat pump water heaters, and biomass stoves and boilers.
+Heat Pumps: $2,000 for the aggregate of heat pumps, heat pump water heaters, biomass stoves and boilers.

-Identification Number Requirement - The Act added a new provision that bars the credit unless the energy-saving item is produced by a qualified manufacturer, and the taxpayer includes the qualified product identification number of the item on their tax return for the tax year the credit is claimed.
+Identification Number Requirement - The credit is not allowed unless the energy-saving item is produced by a qualified manufacturer, and the taxpayer includes the qualified product identification number of the item on their tax return for the tax year the credit is claimed.
 However that requirement does not take effect until after December 31, 2024, giving qualified manufacturers time to comply.

 Other Credit Issues: